Mikoyan-Gurevich MiG-21: Iran–Iraq War

 During the Iran–Iraq War, 23 Iraqi MiG-21s were shot down by Iranian F-14s, as confirmed by Iranian, Western and Iraqi sources and another 29 Iraqi MiG-21s were downed by F-4s.

-However, from 1980 to 1988, Iraqi MiG-21s shot down 43 Iranian fighter aircraft.
+However, from 1980 to 1988, Iraqi MiG-21s claimed 43 Iranian aircraft shot down.

 Libya

 Libyan Civil War (2011)

 Libyan MiG-21s saw limited service during the 2011 Libyan civil war.
 On 15 March 2011, one MiG-21bis and one MiG-21UM flown by defecting Libyan Air Force pilots flew from Ghardabiya Airbase near Sirte to Benina Airport to join the rebellion's Free Libyan Air Force.
 On 17 March 2011, the MiG-21UM experienced a technical fault and crashed after taking off from Benina.